combatfigh/Galleryapp/README.md

 -  Retry Snackbar for network failures
 -  Image modal preview with zoom effect
 -  Responsive layout using FlatList and image grid
+-  Home Gallery with recent images from Flickr (up to 3 pages)
+- Image Uploads using device gallery (plus button on Home screen)
+- Favorites View to display all liked photos
+- Profile Summary with live stats of uploads and favorites

   Technologies Used:-